-1.4.1 The current NNDC Local Plan (Local Development Framework) will be replaced by the emerging North Norfolk Local Plan(7).
-Consultation upon the emerging Local Plan commenced in May 2019 and adoption is currently anticipated by summer 2022.
+2019 and adoption is currently anticipated in 2022.
 The emerging Local Plan is intended to take effect until 2036.
-This NDP is prepared so as to reflect and correspond with the provisions of the first draft of the emerging Local Plan.
+This NDP was prepared so as to reflect and correspond with the provisions of the first draft of the emerging Local Plan.